DOUG CINNELLA

 Sam Ferretti

 Sam is one of PBI's best coaches hands down.
 He played professional baseball for 8 years.
 He attended Major League Spring Training with the Cleveland Indians (1992) and the Colorado Rockies (1995), and played with the Newark Bears of the Atlantic League in 2000.
 As a professional infielder, Sam was nicknamed "soft hands."
 His ability to turn a tough play and make it look routine was his forte.
 Sam attended Rutgers University where he was named to the Division I All State Team.
-Sam is currently coaching at Passaic High School.
+Sam most recently coached at Passaic High School.
 He also appeared in the movie "Major League II."

 MIKE MARCHIANO